 Insurance companies are interested in determining who was to blame for a car accident.
 They make that determination based on some specific considerations, and understanding how liability is determined can help ensure that you don't end up footing the bill for someone else's mistakes.
 The police officer's report of the incident, state traffic laws, the type of accident, photographs or videos of the accident scene, medical treatment(s) received, and the severity of the accident can all figure heavily in the insurance company's decision.

 The Police Report

 If a police officer responds to the scene of the accident, they will likely file an incident report, especially if there were injuries.
 The report includes their observations at the scene and whether either party received a citation.
 Obtaining a police report can help prove your version of events and help settle insurance disputes.

 State traffic laws, like right of way, can also impact fault determinations.
 Also, some kinds of accidents are highly suggestive of fault.
-Rear-end collisions are very common, and if you are hit from behind, the other driver will generally be held responsible.
+Rear-end collisions are very common.
+If you are hit from behind, the other driver will generally be held responsible.
 Similarly, a driver making a left-turn will likely be held responsible in the case of an accident because the cars in the lane they cross generally have the right of way.

 A common scenario is where both drivers claim to have the green light.
 In intersection accidents controlled by stop lights, it is very important you clearly state you had the green light if that is the case.
 Witnesses and video from businesses in the area are critical in these disputes.
 Most cities maintain records that will tell you the color of the light and time, which can be used to corroborate what happened.
 You may consider purchasing a dash cam.
 These can be very helpful in accident disputes.